-Heartbreak can be deadly, but knowing the risks can help protect your health and life.
+Heartbreak can be deadly, causing something known as broken heart syndrome, but knowing the risks can help protect your health and life.

 Less than 24 hours after Helen Felumlee of Nashport, Ohio, died last year, her husband Kenneth, 91, passed away, too.
 Within months, news reports also carried the touching story of Margaret Williams and her husband, Edmund, who experienced the same fate in 2014.
 The elderly couple, who lived in Wales and had been married for 60 years, died within days of each other.

 Examples of bereaved spouses dying soon after their loved ones’ passing are not rare, especially among the elderly.
 In fact, “dying of a broken heart” isn’t just a way to say someone is very sad – it can sometimes be literally true.

 Scientists have learned that the impact of a sudden event, such as the death of a loved one or a traumatic breakup, can have potentially serious effects on health.
 While the stress may have a more severe impact on the elderly, it can affect people at any age.

 For example, a study by University of London researchers found that people were twice as likely to experience a heart attack or stroke in the month following the death of a loved one compared to a control group who were not grieving.
 Another study, headed by Harvard researchers, concluded that a bereaved spouse’s risk for dying from any cause increased significantly for 6 months after a partner's death.
 UK researchers from the University of Birmingham have also found that the immune system can be weakened during profound grief in older people, reducing their ability to fight off infections.

 In 1990, Japanese scientists were the first to document a potentially fatal “broken heart syndrome,” triggered by sudden, extreme stress, such as the unexpected death of a loved one.
 Researchers believe a flood of stress hormones released in the body during times of intense shock can stun and weaken the heart muscle.